Neuroscience PhD Program

 No. However, applicants are encouraged to file early and to make sure all their application materials have been received.
 Applicants can check the status of their applications online.

 4) Can I apply for admission in the spring term?

 No. The Department of Neurosciences only admits students for the fall semester.

 Letters of recommendation are submitted electronically by the recommenders (once an application is submitted online, an email goes to the recommender with instructions on how to submit their recommendations).
-Official transcripts should be mailed directly to our University (consult application instructions for email and address) in sealed envelopes from the issuing school at the time of application.

 7) Is there a minimum GPA for applications?